c4s4/neon/doc/reference.md

 ## newer

-Tells if source is newer than result file (if any).
+Tells if source files are newer than result ones (if any).

 Arguments:

-- source: source file that must exist.
+- sources: source file(s) that must exist.
-- result: result file (may not exist).
+- results: result file(s) (may not exist).

 Returns:

-- A boolean that tells if source is newer than result.
-If result file doesn't exists, this returns true.
+- A boolean that tells if source files are newer than result ones.
+If result files don't exist, this returns true.

 Examples:

     # generate PDF if source Markdown changed
     if newer("source.md", "result.pdf") {
     	compile("source.md")
+    }
+	# generate binary if source files are newer than generated binary
+    if newer(find(".", "**/*.go"), "bin/binary") {
+    	generateBinary()
     }

 ## now